 - Make your life easier after the auto accident, allowing you to focus on the physical and mental recovery.

-If this sounds like you and you’re ready to get started, let us take away the stress of your crash, call or email attorney Randolph Rice today at 410.RICE.LAW.
+If this sounds like you and you’re ready to get started, let us take away the stress of your crash, call or email attorney Randolph Rice today by calling (410) 694-7291.
 We’ll schedule a free no-obligation consultation.
-Meet us today and get a feel for how we can help.

 Why Hire Attorney Randolph Rice for Your Car Accident Case?

 Imagine getting maximum compensation (money): all of your medical bills paid, lost wages reimbursed, your vehicle repaired/replaced and cash in your pocket after an accident.
 It’s possible by hiring an experienced Baltimore car crash lawyer to handle your claim properly.

 Keep reading to learn the process and best strategies to follow after an auto accident and how an automobile accident lawyer can get you up to 3.5 times more money in your pocket after an accident.
 We’ll lay out how and why you should hire a lawyer to represent you throughout your accident injury claim.
 Also, we’ll explain the injuries associated with a crash….keep reading to get the full picture.